laurielaberge2/StockOptionsProject/README.md

 Developed by Laurie Laberge in October 2024

+Notes:
-Note: This was only tested on Android as I do not have a Mac or an iPhone
+* This was only tested on Android as I do not have a Mac or an iPhone
+* I intended to implement i18n but didn't have the time

 ## Installation

 Make sure you have a compatible Android device or emulator set up

+In project root:
 ```bash
 npm install
 ```